 - (S)he is unable or unwilling to avail him- or herself of the persecution in that country – While this can involve proving that the circumstances in the home country are beyond the applicant’s ability to change or control, it can also involve proving that an applicant is not willing to find protection in the home country due to a well-founded fear of persecution.

 Here, it should be noted that persecution is defined by international law as a “threat to life or freedom.”

 Benefits of Asylum

-Asylum allows foreign nationals to lawfully remain in the U.S. indefinitely.
+Asylum allows foreign nationals to lawfully remain in the United States indefinitely.
 It also allows them to apply for work authorization and, after one year, apply for legal permanent residence.
-Another benefit of asylum is that it is also available to the spouses and children accompanying or following principal asylum applicants.
+Another benefit of asylum in Illinois is that it is also available to the spouses and children accompanying or following principal asylum applicants.

 Time Limits for Applying for Asylum

-In general, those who wish to apply for asylum must do so within one year of arriving in the U.S. There can be exceptions to this limit, but it is generally best to pursue an asylum application as soon as possible when it is clear that this change in status is needed.
+In general, those who wish to apply for asylum in Illinois must do so within one year of arriving in the United States.
+There can be exceptions to this limit, but it is generally best to pursue an asylum application as soon as possible when it is clear that this change in status is needed.

 Bars to Asylum

-In addition to asylum, our attorneys can also help you obtain protection from return to a country in which you fear harm by applying for:
+In addition to asylum, our Chicago immigration attorneys can also help you obtain protection from return to a country in which you fear harm by applying for: